Opportunities in Utility Data Science

 - Apathy – U.S. utilities are largely regulated.
 Without fierce competition, interest in investing in data science and analytics solutions could weaken.

-- Complexity – Andy Bane and Paul K. Bowe note that utilities (and grids) are grappling with increasingly complex real-time events.
+- Complexity – Utilities and grids are grappling with increasingly complex real-time events.
 Distributed energy resources and new technologies are further complicating matters.

 Data scientists who enter the utilities field may find themselves confronting data locked in siloed systems or the lack of a single, centralized data platform.
-Integrating existing systems can be a nightmare in and of itself.
+Integrating existing systems can be difficult in and of itself.

 A Matter of Privacy

 Then, of course, there’s the not-so-small issue of privacy.
 With their giant data warehouses full of personal information, utilities are vulnerable to hackers.

 A quick Google search will show you that utility data breaches are happening all over the country – from Georgia to Oregon.